Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 Doing this does not prevent the Pod from running on an inappropriate node, this can be done by applying a label to the node and defining a [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) on the Pod.

-Below are also links to documentation on other ways we can manage Pod Placement:
+Below are links to documentation on other ways we can manage Pod Placement:

 - [Node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)
 - [Inter-pod affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity)
 - [nodeName](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodename)

-## 7. Configuring apiserver access with Service Accounts and RBAC
+## 7. Configuring api server access with Service Accounts and RBAC

 In lab 2 we discovered various ways of accessing the cluster, locally this is possible because of our Kubernetes config file.
 We can also examine the Kubernetes resources from a Pod running in the cluster.
 By default all Pods have a service account attached to them.
 Let's have a look.